changrisheng/docker/compose/README.md

     docker-compose up -d
     ```

-3. Maybe you need to something:
+3. Maybe you need to do something:

     - Modify Nginx configuration, the default configuration for Laravel and LaravelS already exists